BiDAlab/UWF4DR-Benchmark/src/README.md

   Scripts used to reconstruct the exact train, validation, and test splits employed in the paper for each task, starting from the official UWF4DR dataset.

+- `models/`
+  Model architecture definitions and utility functions for loading pretrained models (both CNNs, ViT-B/16, RETFound, and fusion MLP models).
+  No trained model weights are stored in this repository.

+- `preprocessing/`
+  Deterministic preprocessing pipelines for spatial-domain and frequency-domain image representations.

 - `eval/`
   Evaluation scripts that load pretrained models, apply the appropriate preprocessing, and compute performance metrics on the reconstructed test sets.

-- `preprocessing/`
-  Deterministic preprocessing pipelines for spatial-domain and frequency-domain image representations.

-- `models/`
-  Model architecture definitions and utility functions for loading pretrained models (both CNNs, ViT-B/16, RETFound, and fusion MLP models).
-  **No trained model weights are stored in this repository.**

 ---